Sussex-Neuroscience/voltage-amplifier/README.md

-# electric-stimulator
-code for an electric stimulator using BIOPAC system

-~~## project documentation:~~
-~~- this project is documented using [Hardocs](https://gitlab.com/go-commons/hardocs)~~ ~~- details on how to run the code can be found in:~~

-## setting up system:
+# Arduino Due compatible voltage amplifier

+Hi!
+This repository contains all the necessary documents to replicate an arduino Due compatible voltage amplifier.

+This system was developed as part of a research project of the [Ward Lab](http://www.sussex.ac.uk/profiles/92444/research).
+It is to be used with a stimulus isolation adaptor from BIOPAC, more specifically one of the models that provide isolated voltage: https://www.biopac.com/product/stimulus-isolation-adapters/

+The idea is simple, we use the true analog output ports from the Arduino DUE as an independent channel and amplify their signals using Operational amplifiers.
+In this case two [LM741](https://www.biopac.com/product/stimulus-isolation-adapters/) from Texas instruments.
+Using serial communication the system can be controlled in various ways, from the Arduino IDE to whatever programming languages (Python, Matlab, etc).

+In [Hardware](./hardware) readers are going to find the information necessary (gerbers, bill of materials) to order components and replicate the board.

+In [code](./code) readers are going to find the arduino code needed to for sending serial commands to the arduino and getting voltage signals out of the 2 different analog channels.
+There is also example code in Matlab to show how to control the arduino (readers should note that the Matlab Arduino libraries are not being used.
+Just plain serial commands).

 ---

-1. Install Matlab
- - this project runs without the arduino addons for Matlab, instead we are using "simple" serial communication.
+## setting up system (bare minimum):

-2. Install Arduino IDE and its drivers: https://www.arduino.cc/en/Main/Software
+1. Install Arduino IDE and its drivers: https://www.arduino.cc/en/Main/Software
-3. Install the arduino DUE support (SAM boards) using the board manager tool in the IDE (tools > boards > boards_manager)
+2. Install the arduino DUE support (SAM boards) using the board manager tool in the IDE (tools > boards > boards_manager)

-4. Download and unzip the serial communication library (https://github.com/kroimon/Arduino-SerialCommand).
+3. Download and unzip the serial communication library (https://github.com/kroimon/Arduino-SerialCommand).
 Place the unzipped folder on the Arduino Libraries folder.

-5. test that everything is working by opening the serial communication library example code and uploading it to the board.
+4. test that everything is working by opening the serial communication library example code and uploading it to the board.

   - Emit a couple of commands (eg: ON, OFF, HELLO) using the serial monitor (can be accessed via the icon on the top right corner of the Arduino IDE).

-6. Upload the "SerialCommands" sketch to the arduino board and open the Serial monitor
+5. Upload the "SerialCommands" sketch to the arduino board and open the Serial monitor

-- channel1
+- **channel1**

-    - DUR1 ZZZ sets the stimulus duration in millisec (where ZZZ is the desired time) for channel 1
+    - DUR1 ZZZ sets the stimulus duration in milliseconds (where ZZZ should be replaced by the time desired) for channel 1.
+     - ZZZ specifies the amount of time of ON and OFF phase of the pulse (ie ZZZ=10 defines a pulse that is 10ms on and 10ms off).
-    - REP1 WWW sets the number of pulses for channel 1
+    - REP1 WWW sets the number of pulses for channel 1.
-    - AMP1 YYY sets the voltage level, in between 0.55 and 2.75. for channel 1
+    - AMP1 YYY sets the voltage level, in between 0.55 and 2.75. for channel 1.
     - GO1 starts the stimulation in channel 1.

-  - channel 2
+  - **channel 2**
-    - DUR2 ZZZ sets the stimulus duration in milliscec(where ZZZ is the desired time) for channel 2
+    - DUR2 ZZZ sets the stimulus duration in milliseconds(where ZZZ should be replaced by the time desired) for channel 2.
+      - ZZZ specifies the amount of time of ON and OFF phase of the pulse (ie ZZZ=10 defines a pulse that is 10ms on and 10ms off).
-    - REP2 WWW sets the number of pulses for channel 2
+    - REP2 WWW sets the number of pulses for channel 2.
-    - AMP2 YYY sets the voltage level, in between 0.55 and 2.75. for channel 2
+    - AMP2 YYY sets the voltage level, in between 0.55 and 2.75. for channel 2.
     - GO2 starts the stimulation in channel 2.

-~~5. run Matlab~~

-~~6. change to the folder containing the functions (stim_chan1.m and stim_chan2.m)~~

-~~7. call the desired function ex: stim_chan1(duration, amplitude, repetitions)~~ ~~- the function will prompt the user to press a key to start stimulation.~~

 ---